 A community foundation serves three principal groups: donors, charitable organizations, and the community as a whole.

 - It serves donors by providing a vehicle to establish a permanent charitable fund.
 It also allows donors to make charitable contributions to already existing charitable funds.

 - It serves charitable organizations by providing technical and administrative services.
 It also strives to identify and address emerging community needs and to make or encourage grants to address those needs.

 - It serves the community as a whole by promoting local philanthropy in many forms.

 The Tiffin Community Foundation was founded in 1983.
 Attorney Charles D. “Bud” Hering, Jr. created the foundation with assistance from Warren Kahn of Fifth Third Bank.
 Attending the first meeting were the following charter foundation trustees: Mrs. Jane Frost Kalnow, Mr. Gordon C. Wagner, Mr. Fred Corbin, Mr. Fred Spurck, and Mr. Hering.
 Mr. Kahn served as secretary.

-The foundation has grown to include more than fifty funds.
+The foundation has grown to include more than seventy funds.